 Australia and Canada have long been close allies and friends.
 We have shared values and culture.
 In fact, our ties go back several hundred years through the Commonwealth.
 This relationship fosters immigration, study, and work opportunities between our countries.
-So can Australians work in Canada?
+So, can Australians work in Canada?
 The great news is, yes!
-In fact, for Australians between 18 and 35, the opportunity is very accessible.
+In fact, for Australians between 18 and 35, moving to Canada from Australia is very accessible.

 For Australians aged 18 to 35, work permits for Canada are distributed through a Canadian Government program called International Experience Canada (IEC).
 Australians are fortunate to receive an unlimited number of places in IEC’s annual program.
 Canada limits every other country to a finite number of participants each year.
 Luckily for our beloved Australians, Canada has the red carpet rolled out!

-On top of that, most other countries are limited to stay in Canada for a maximum of one year.
-But Australians receive IEC work permits that allow you to work in Canada for up to two years!
+On top of that, most other countries are limited to staying in Canada for a maximum of one year.
+But Australians receive IEC work permits that allow them to work in Canada for up to two years!

 There are three categories of IEC work permits that Australian citizens between the ages of 18 and 35 can apply for:

-Australians working in Canada on the working holiday permit may work for any employer for any length of time, up to the maximum 24-month duration of the visa.
+“If you move to Canada from Australia on a working holiday permit, you may work in Canada for any employer for any length of time, up to the maximum 24-month duration of the visa.”